wordshaker/jesswhite_4/abstracts.md

 There are a range of topics I'm happy to talk about.
 Get in contact if there is anything in particular you have in mind, I'm open to suggestions.
 Here are a few suggestions of areas:

 + Monitoring / Alerting / Logging
++ Community building
-+ Testing
++ Attending hackathons
++ Starting and running a tech event
 + Imposter syndrome
-+ Community building / attending hackathons
-+ Starting and running a tech event
-+ Writing and preparing a talk

 Below are some of the abstracts I have made previously.